w3c/trace-context/spec/21-http_header_format_rationale.md

 interoperability.

-Problem with this proposal is that limits proposed for the individual entry were still quite high for cloud providers.
+Problem with this proposal is that limits proposed for the individual entry (e.g. `128`) were still quite high for cloud providers.

 Also even though seemingly this proposal makes interoperability better, abuse of using multiple entries by a single vendor is still unavoidable.

+Good way to discourage vendors to use long `tracestate` values is to suggest to remove those first when limit was reached.

 #### 3. Make max length the decision of the implementor

 Options above "protected" vendors from implementors who will take optional nature of `tracestate` and will not propagate `tracestate`.
-However the reality is that for many platforms even larger `tracestate` fields propagation is not a big issue.
+However the reality is that for many platforms even larger `tracestate` fields propagation is not a concern.

 So there was a proposal that the spec will suggest the length limits, and define the algorithm of trimming `tracestate`.
 However the final